shopinvader/odoo-shopinvader/product_online_category/README.rst

 Usage
 =====

-Go on your category and tag them as "shop"
+Go on your product category and tag them as *shop*.

-Go on the product form and add "shop" category
+Go on the product form and add "shop" category.

 Known issues / Roadmap
 ======================